maarten-pennings/howto/README.md

 Assortment of "How to xxx" I want to remember.

+## Fast GPIO writes on an ATMEGA
+Set or clear ATMEGA GPIO pins via direct register access; this is much faster than via the Arduino API.
+For an example and explanation see [atmega-fast-gpio](atmega-fast-gpio/atmega-fast-gpio.md).

 ## Fast GPIO writes on an ESP32
 Set or clear ESP32 GPIO pins via direct register access; this is much faster than via the Arduino API.
 For an example and explanation see [esp32-fast-gpio](esp32-fast-gpio/esp32-fast-gpio.md).